IBM-Blockchain-Archive/marbles/tutorial_part2.md

 ```

 I've left a lot of debug prints and even some debug key/value pairs so you can inspect the code flow yourself.
-Its essentially the same as our `init_marble()` function just this one has nested structures.
+It’s essentially the same as our `init_marble()` function we covered in Part 1.
+It’s just this one has nested structures.
 We build up each individual struct and then append them into the array name `trades`.
 One non-obvious decision I made here is that we will find trades again by looking at its timestamp field.
-ie. a unix timestamp in milliseconds is my unique ID for this trade.
+ie. a unix timestamp in milliseconds is my unique ID for a particular trade.

-The last thing we need to do is close a trade.
+The next thing we need to do is close a trade.
 I created another GoLang function named `perform_trade`.
 This function will take in the ID of a trade (its timestamp), the user who is closing the trade, the name of a marble they are willing to give up and finally the color/size marble they would like in return.

 **perform_trade()**